-PE 4825 UNDERCUTTING & SURFACING, MET
+PE 4925 UNDERCUTTING & SURFACING, MET

-PE 4826 UNDERCUTTING & SURFACING, UPR
+PE 4926 UNDERCUTTING & SURFACING, MWD

 Track undercutting provides for the removal of all fouled track ballast, which is then cleaned and returned to the track bed.
 The major functions of ballast are to hold ties in place, prevent lateral deflections of the rail and distribute track loading.
-When the ballast is fouled, the load spreading capability is lost.
+When the ballast is fouled, the load-spreading capability is lost.
 Soggy ballast also freezes in winter, causing additional stress on the rail and tie systems.
 Undercutting is necessary when the ballast section has become so contaminated that normal ballasting and surfacing will no longer hold a proper track surface.
 The results of undercutting are a smooth, well-aligned track surface, extended tie and ballast life and reduced ongoing maintenance expense.

-PE 4820 RAIL, NCS
+PE 4920 RAIL, NCS IMPROVEMENTS

 This project consists of the installation of rail, ties and ballast, undercutting, and other capital improvements on the North Central Service (NCS) commuter rail line.

-PE 4823 CROSSINGS (ROAD & TRACK) MET
+PE 4923 CROSSINGS (ROAD & TRACK), MET

-PE 4824 CROSSINGS (ROAD & TRACK), MWD
+PE 4924 CROSSINGS (ROAD & TRACK), MWD

-PE 4838 BRIDGE AND RETAINING WALL REHABILITATION, BNS
+PE 4938 BRIDGE AND RETAINING WALLS, BNS

 This project will provide for the rehabilitation of retaining walls on the BNSF commuter line.
 Retaining wall sections at intermittent locations along the right-of-way will be rehabilitated.
-This work typically includes complete reconstruction with steel sheet piling, concrete panels or bin wall to prevent retaining wall deterioration that can result in destabilization of the roadbed and in turn lead to track shifting.
+This work typically includes complete reconstruction with steel sheet piling, concrete panels, or bin wall to prevent retaining wall deterioration that can result in destabilization of the roadbed and in turn lead to track shifting.

 PE 2112 NORTH LINE BRIDGES, UPR

-This project includes the replacement of 22 bridges on the Union Pacific North Line in Chicago, from Grace
+This project includes the replacement of 11 bridges on the Union Pacific North Line in Chicago, from Grace

 They are showing signs of increased deterioration and have reached the end of their useful life.
 These bridges cannot be repaired economically and must be replaced in order to provide uninterrupted commuter service.

-PE 4740 MIDLOTHIAN EMBANKMENTS, RID
+PE 4740 MIDLOTHIAN EMBANKMENT, RID